 The foods are not permitted to contain hormones, steroids or psychotropic ingredients

-The quantity of nutrients added to the articles of food shall not exceed the recommended daily allowance (RDA) as specified by the Indian Council of Medical Research.
+The number of nutrients added to the articles of food shall not exceed the recommended daily allowance (RDA) as specified by the Indian Council of Medical Research.
 If such standards are not specified, then the standards in the Codex Alimentarius Commission will apply.

 The FBOs may use approved colors and additives as permitted in Schedule VF of these regulations, natural, nature identical or synthetic flavors as permitted in the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011.